eeditiones/e-editiones-website/posts/opm-save-the-date.md

 Join us for a first look at what OPM can bring to the TEI and Digital Humanities community.

-We'll be joined by members of the project team, including Wolfgang Meier (creator of TEI Publisher) and Magdalena Turska (co-author of the TEI Processing Model), along with the OPM steering committee.

 ### Why it matters

 The TEI Processing Model is a conceptual cornerstone designed to empower scholars working with XML-encoded material.
 It is used worldwide to process and publish numerous digital editions and other scholarly resources — online, in print, and in other output formats.
 Until now, access and adoption have been constrained to users of a particular technological stacks relying on XQuery and eXist-db.
 OPM removes these limitations and opens the affordances of the TEI PM to the wider Python ecosystem, making it easier for researchers, developers, and institutions to build on open standards.